dfinity/wg-identity-authentication/topics/icrc_X_multiple_canister_call.md

         alt Approved
             U ->> S: Approve request
-            Note over S,C: Call the request for each canister in one of following two ways: <br/> - `parallel` <br /> - `sequence` abort if result is not success
-                %% this is a comment
+            Note over S,C: ICRC X execution

+            loop until response length = request length alt requests without `waitFor`
+                    S ->> C: Submit canister call requests S ->> S: Wait for the canister call results else requests with `waitFor`
+                    S ->> S: Check the id in waitFor have the response yet alt If the id exist in response
-                S ->> C: Submit canister call
+                        S ->> C: Submit canister call request S ->> S: Wait for the canister call results end
+                end

+                alt If validateCanister exist
+                    S ->> VC: Send the contentMap for checking is it success or not VC ->> S: Return bool response as fixed schema end

+                alt If the canister is success
-                S ->> S: Wait for the canister call result S ->> S: Add call result to batch call response Note over S,C: End of the execution
+                    S ->> S: Add call result to batch call response else If the canister called is failed S ->> S: Add error to batch call response S ->> S: Add error with code `1001` for other non-execute request to batch call response end
+            end

+            Note over S,C: End of the execution

         S ->> U: Display success/failed message